gigleer/gigleer-web/src/pages/index.md

 ---
 templateKey: index-page
 title: " A complete tool.
-An easier way to find a job and  get paid"
+An easier way to find a job and  get paid!"
 image: /img/signup.png
 bgColor: blue
 keyFeatures: